 The Committee created a document that compiles a list of mental health resources and information regarding procedures for academic concerns arising from mental health struggles.
 The academic concerns include sick leave, accommodation for Teaching Assistants, and changing from full-time to part-time status.

-U of C Counsellor in Residence
+U of C Wellness in Residence

 Residence at the University of Calgary houses over 2500 students.
 Every year, we have students move into residence excited to start or to continue their academic career, but every year students struggle.
 It has become clear that many students come to university without the ability to cope with the stresses of academic life, and they experience a range of mental health concerns and/or engage in mentally unhealthy behaviour.

 Residence houses a population at risk.
 Students enroll at the prime age for developing mental illnesses or experiencing symptoms of mental illness, as it’s been identified that 75% of lifetime cases of mental illness have their onset before age 24 (http://www.nimh.nih.gov/news/science-news/2005/mental illness-exacts-heavy-toll-beginning-in-youth.shtml) , and at an age when suicide has been identified as the second leading cause of death between those age 15-34 (according to Statistics Canada; http://www.statcan.gc.ca/pub/82-624-x/2012001/article/11696-eng.htm).
 Above all, students in residence are often away from their primary support network, under high levels of stress (academic, financial, social), and adapting to a new and different environment.

 Taking into account the aforementioned factors, mental health is a priority not only on our campus, but also in our residence halls.
 The Wellness in Residence (WIR) program aims to support students and fight the stigma around mental health and mental illness, as well as offer support to students that struggle to share how they are feeling and to students that don’t know how to support friends in need.